-The Class breaks for this year's Series were determined Friday evening before the Winter Vashon Race.
-Updated class breaks are posted to Southern Sound Series website: ssseries.org and provided below.
+The Class breaks for this year's Series shall be determined Friday evening before the Winter Vashon Race.
+Class breaks will then be posted at the Tacoma Yacht Club and Southern Sound Series website: ssseries.org.
 The RC may assign boats to a class based on the boat's design, when in their opinion it would make for fairer racing.